facebooktwitterpinterest

 Fort Mississauga National Historic Site Fort Mississauga National Historic Site 10 km It was nice to see a Fort built so long ago that is still standing today.
 Unfortunate...

 St. Catharines Museum & Welland Canals Centre St. Catharines Museum & Welland Canals Centr...
-11 km Make time for the ship to come in well.
-Then you and your children will have a new ex...
+11 km A very interesting and informative museum right on a Lock in the canal!
+Lots of infor...

 Reviews